lightning/bolts/02-peer-protocol.md

     - MUST set `your_last_per_commitment_secret` to all zeroes
   - otherwise:
     - MUST set `your_last_per_commitment_secret` to the last `per_commitment_secret` it received
+  - MUST set `splice_verification_pubnonces` and `splice_signing_pubnonces` to contain a
+    `splice_pub_nonce` for each in-progress splice that spends from a simple-taproot-channel funding output, in increasing feerate order.

 A node:
   - if `next_commitment_number` is 1 in both the `channel_reestablish` it